argoproj-labs/training-material/argo-workflows/reuse/workflow-templates.md

 `kubectl apply -f hello-workflowtemplate.yaml`{{execute}}

-This is useful, because you can use GitOps to managed them.
+This allows you to use GitOps to managed your templates.

 To submit a template, you can use the UI or the CLI: